Teradata/jupyter-demos/.tests/README.md

 | prompt | can specify the input lable in the notebook |
 | nextAction | key that should be simulated as pressed after filling in the input. |

-Note: Can use the cell or prompt from selecting the input
+Note: Can use the cell or prompt from selecting the input, When both cell and prompt matches an input the the prompt will take priority.

 ## Secrets
 | Secret env  | value |